How to Convert Handwriting to Text: Methods & Best Practices

 Prepare Your Documents

 Start with the best possible image quality.
 Good lighting is essential.
 Avoid shadows or glare on the paper.
 Natural daylight or a bright desk lamp works best.
-A blurry or low-resolution photo leads to more mistakes in OCR output.
+A blurry or low-resolution photo leads to more errors in OCR output.

 Use a high-resolution camera or scanner to capture clean, sharp images.
 Position the document flat and photograph straight-on to avoid distortion.
 For older documents with faded ink, adjust lighting to maximize contrast between text and background.